-Home » Under Secretary for Public Diplomacy and Public Affairs » Bureau of Public Affairs » Bureau of Public Affairs: Publications » Photo Gallery » Photo Galleries: State Department Celebrates Heritage and History Months » Black History Month » Black History Month 2010 » African-American History Month 2010: Clayton Bond
+Home » Under Secretary for Public Diplomacy and Public Affairs » Bureau of Public Affairs » Bureau of Public Affairs: Publications » Photo Gallery » Photo Galleries: State Department Celebrates Heritage and History Months » African American History Month » Black History Month 2010 » African-American History Month 2010: Clayton Bond

 Following internships as a Pickering Fellow in the State Department’s Office of Environmental Policy and in Embassy Gaborone’s political and economic affairs section, Clayton Bond entered the Foreign Service with the 104th A-100 class on September 10, 2001.
 He has served in Washington as a watch officer in the Department’s 24-7 Operations Center and as a recruiter covering the southeast United States.
 Mr. Bond’s overseas postings include Bogotá, Colombia; New Delhi, India; and now Singapore, where he is Assistant General Services Officer.

 Mr. Bond has a Master’s degree in Environmental Change and Management from the University of Oxford, where he was a Fulbright Scholar; a Master’s degree in Public Policy from Harvard University’s John F. Kennedy School of Government; and a Bachelor’s degree in Political Science from Hampton University.
 He is a native of Detroit, Michigan.

 The Office of Website Management, Bureau of Public Affairs, manages this site as a portal for information from the U.S. State Department.

 External links to other Internet sites should not be construed as an endorsement of the views or privacy policies contained therein.